Quantcast

 Among other elements, oxygen usually dominates, followed by carbon, neon, and nitrogen, with iron being the most common metal element.
 Still, there is only one atom of oxygen in the Sun for every 1200 hydrogen atoms and only one of iron for every 32 oxygen atoms.

 It makes sense that hydrogen is the dominant element of the sun and other stars.
 In order to burn bright for billions of years, stars convert hydrogen into helium through a constant nuclear reaction similar to a hydrogen bomb.
-So, in a sense, the sun is in a state of constant nuclear explosion, and only appears as a solid sphere because it’s held together by its own massive gravity.
+So, in a sense, the sun is in a state of a constant nuclear explosion and only appears as a solid sphere because it’s held together by its own massive gravity.

 What’s more, as we’ll see, the composition and chemical makeup of stars can vary considerably depending on their states of aging or upon where they are in the galaxy.
+Even in the Milky Way, there is a great variety of star compositions.

 Also, elements other than hydrogen or helium can be forged by stars, but only towards the end of their life cycle.
 Typically, in a star such as the Sun, the heavier elements were seeded by stars that existed before it.
 Some stars go out with a bang, producing a supernova — a powerful and luminous explosion — during their last evolutionary stages, which ejects heavy elements into space.
 So new stars can incorporate this material.
 Due to the laws of physics, the universe recycles everything.